logzio/documentation/docs/user-guide/app360/service-list.md

 ![operation spans view](https://dytvr9ot2sszz.cloudfront.net/logz-docs/services/inner-service-map-mar27.png)

+<h3 id="trace-quickview"> Trace quickview </h3>

+Click on one of the Trace Group items to open the Trace quickview.
+This view includes additional data such as Trace ID, group name, timestamp marking the beginning of a trace being monitored, and the originating service.

+The table shows a detailed view for each operation inside the span, its service a visual representation of the length of time taken to complete a specific operation within a span.

+* If an error occured, the operation will be marked with a red exclimation point
+* Click on each operation to get additional data, such as environment ID, span kind, and more
+* You can collapse or expand spans at this depth by clicking the three dots on the left side of each operation.
+This can help you focus on specific layers or components of your system by reducing visual clutter and making the trace data easier to analyze.

 ### Infrastructure overview

 View the CPU and memory consumption inside the service.
 The graphs represent a breakdown of consumption by the hour.